Blog » How to Guides » Teen Coaching

 Get Feedback From Your Teen

-You should always be open to getting feedback from your teenage client to understand better how to move forward properly.
+You should always be open to getting feedback from your teenage client to better understand how to move forward.

 See what the teen thinks, and ask if they think anything should be modified in order for you to get the best results possible.